 Q2.
 How long can someone survive in shock?

 Ans: The timeline depends on shock severity and underlying trigger.
 Mild cases may stabilize with outpatient care within hours.
 But decompensated shock puts one at serious risk if untreated after 6 hours.
-For septic shock specifically, mortality increases significantly beyond the first 8 hours without ICU-level management.
+For septic shock specifically, the mortality rate rises significantly beyond the first 8 hours without ICU-level management.
 Most die due to multi-organ failure if hypotension persists beyond 24-48 hours without resolution of shock.

 Q3.
 Can shock be prevented?